 - Show 1 to 3 examples of the expected result

-- Give an example of "input" and the corresponding "output"
+- Provide an "input" example and the corresponding "output"

-- Also include a counter-example if useful ("do NOT do this")
+- Include a counter-example if useful ("do NOT do this")

 Example: